DFXswiss/services/CONTRIBUTING.md

   is expected — these tests are not a regression gate and do not fail the build.
 - For a clean, reviewable diff, regenerate on a realistic data set so the screenshot isolates your actual UI change rather than seed-data noise.

+## Handbook

+The handbook assembles the committed Playwright baselines, the design tokens and the Markdown documentation of this repository into a static site.
+It is built by `scripts/handbook/build.js`; see `docs/handbook/README.md` for the sources and the build guards.

+**Handbook coverage must be complete.** Every screen or flow a pull request changes has to be represented there:

+- a committed Playwright baseline under `e2e/screenshots/baseline/`, covering each visual variant the change introduces — for example both sides of a device or mode split, not just the one you happened to look at, and
+- an entry in `scripts/handbook/metadata.json` giving the flow a title and a description.

+If the screen you touched has no baseline yet, create one.
+That is the case this rule exists for, and it does not conflict with "regenerate only the screenshots your change actually affects" above: a screen you changed is affected, whether or not it had a baseline before.

+## API access goes through the SDK

+Every API call that `@dfx.swiss/react` already encapsulates must go through the SDK.
+Do not hand-build an API URL and fire it with `fetch`, and do not fall back to a raw `useApi().call` for a call the SDK covers.

+If an SDK hook is missing a parameter or an endpoint, the fix belongs in the SDK (DFXswiss/packages, `packages/react/src/hooks/`): add it additively so existing callers stay source-compatible, release it, then consume it here.
+Working around it at the call site moves endpoint knowledge — verb, query shape, response type — into this repository, where it goes stale silently: the SDK gets updated, the call site does not, and `call<T>()` type-checks against the generic you asserted yourself, so nothing fails at build time.